St. Peter Catholic School - Greenville, NC

 “While in Kindergarten, your child will have the opportunity to participate in large and small group activities, self-directed center time activities, art projects, science experiments, and music/movement activities.
 We believe that children learn in their own way and at their own pace.
 We offer a variety of learning experiences to enable each child to success, and to make school and enjoyable experience.”

-– Ms. Bartholomew & Ms. Greeves
+– Mrs. Eason & Ms. Bardwell

 Kindergarten Entrance Assessments